GridPlus/gridplus-sdk/docs/index.md

 ```
 [
     {
-        currency: <string>,               // indicates ETH or BTC (ERC20 transfers are ETH)
+        currency: 'ETH',                  // indicates ETH or BTC (ERC20 transfers are ETH)
         hash: <string>,                   // transaction hash
         height: <integer>,                // block the transaction was included in
-        in: <integer>,                    // true if the address being scanned received these coins
+        in: <tinyint>,                    // 1 if the address being scanned received these coins, 0 otherwise
         contractAddress: <string>,        // token contract, if applicable (null for ether transfers)
         from: <string>,
         to: <string>,
         value: <number>,                  // value being transacted, in tokens (atomic units) or ether (NOT wei)
-        timestamp: <number>               // timestamp of mined block
+        timestamp: <number>               // UNIX timestamp of mined transaction/block
         fee: <number>                     // mining fee in units of ether
-        data: <object>                    // raw transaction payload (tx object)
+        data: <object>                    // Full transaction object.
+May differ depending on provider.
     }
 ]
 ```